 This course presents an introduction to human pathophysiology.
 Mechanisms causing alterations in cellular activity, maintenance of cellular tissue oxygenation, fluid and electrolyte balance, and neuroendocrine control of the body are included.
 Common pathophysiologic disorders are emphasized.
 It is recommended that this course be scheduled concurrently with UNRS 314.
 RNs take this course in the summer.
-Prerequisites: BIOL 220, BIOL 250, BIOL 251, CHEM 111, CHEM 112, UNRS 113, UNRS 260, and junior standing in the nursing major; corequisite: UNRS 314
+Prerequisites: BIOL 220, BIOL 250, BIOL 251, CHEM 111, CHEM 112, UNRS 113, UNRS 260, and junior standing; Corequisite: UNRS 314